Teddy McCarthy: Inter-county

 In 1987, McCarthy was a firm fixture on both the Cork hurling and football teams.
-The hurlers lost their provincial crown to Tipperary; however, the footballers were just beginning a run of successes.
-After a draw and a replay, Cork broke Kerry's stranglehold on provincial football with a 0–13 to 1–5 victory.
+While the hurlers lost their provincial crown to Tipperary, Cork broke Kerry's stranglehold on provincial football with a 0–13 to 1–5 victory in the Munster football final.
 It was McCarthy's first Munster Senior Football Championship medal.
 The subsequent All-Ireland final saw Cork play Meath for the first time in twenty years.
 Cork went into an early lead, however, it was Meath who led by a point at half-time.
 The second half saw Larry Tompkins kick six of his eight frees wide, resulting in a 1–14 to 0–11 defeat for Cork.

 1988 saw McCarthy collect a second Munster football medal with a narrow 1–14 to 0–16 win over Kerry.
 Cork later qualified for their second consecutive All-Ireland final with Meath providing the opposition once again.
 Cork went ahead after just three minutes when McCarthy scored the only goal of five consecutive All-Ireland final appearances for Cork.
 Meath fought back and secured a 0–12 to 1–9 draw.
 In the replay, Meath were reduced to fourteen men with the sending off of Gerry McEntee.
 Despite being outnumbered, Meath won the game by 0–13 to 0–12.

 1989 began with McCarthy adding a third Munster medal to his collection following another win over Kerry.
 The subsequent All-Ireland final saw Mayo play Cork.
 Mayo failed to score for the last nineteen minutes, and Cork won the game by 0–17 to 1–11.
 It was McCarthy's first All-Ireland football medal, an honour which made him the fifteenth player to be a dual All-Ireland medal winner.
 More personal honours were to follow when he was presented with an All-Star award.
-McCarthy also became the second player from Cork to be presented with the Texaco Footballer of the Year award.
+McCarthy was also presented with the Texaco Footballer of the Year award in 1989.